Another year of Never Ending Pasta (Updated)

 • How should we start answering these questions?
 What information would be useful?

-Thanks to Brian Shoemaker of Newton Public Schools for suggesting this post.
+Thanks to Brian Shoemaker of Newton Public Schools for suggesting the original post.
+This activity has been updated for 2025/2026.

 Activity Solutions & Supporting Materials